 - LTV and how it affects options

-- total cost, including fees and APRC where shown
+- total cost, including fees

 - the initial rate period and what happens after it ends